Join listal to rate & discover movies, tv shows, games and more. Existing members Login here

 After an accident causing his eyes to shut down temporarily, a man in hospital wakes up to no noise and nobody.
 He plucks up the courage to take his bandage off and can finally see that his world has turned upside down.

-After an eerie but spectacular meteor storm the night before, everyone who saw it has been blinded.
-Now being one of the few people who can see he finds himself in a moral predicament.
+After an eerie but spectacular meteor storm the night before, everyone who saw it has myseriously gone blind.
+Now being one of the few people who can see, he finds himself in a moral predicament.

 I, myself, imagined walking around the streets as the only person who could see surrounded by blindies.
 Would you help them?
 Could you help them?
 It is just too big a question to pose.
 They'd be totally dependent on you and all you'd have is the dying establishment around you.
 You'd have to supply everything to them.